sushma-r/sushma-r.github.io/about.md

   I’m a Developer & Web Artisan from Mandya, India!
 </p>

  I enjoy taking complex problems.
-I also love the logic and structure of coding and always strive to write elegant and efficient code, whether it be PHP, MySql, GIT, HTML, CSS, jQuery, frameworks or new technologies.
+I also love the logic and structure of coding and always strive to write elegant and efficient code, whether it be PHP, MySql, HTML, CSS, jQuery, frameworks or new technologies.

-*  Working with a passion for developing great websites with very good performance & designing beautiful and functional user experiences.
+ I work with passion for developing great websites with very good performance & designing beautiful and functional user experiences.
-*  Minimalist who believes that less is more.
+ Minimalist who believes that less is more.

 <!-- Learn more and contribute on [GitHub](https://github.com/poole).